-Paul Magnette outlines his four main areas of campaign: the fight against global warming, the fight against tax fraud, European migration policy, and the renewal of democracy.
+In an interview by Alain Bloëdt, Editor-in-Chief of The Progressive Post, Paul Magnette outlines his four main topics for the European election campaign: the fight against global warming, the fight against tax fraud, European migration policy and the renewal of democracy.
 Four paths to follow for the European elections, exclusively for the Progressive Post.

 Progressive Post: Why do you get involved in a European campaign when your daily life is at the local level and you are a seasoned politician at the national level in Belgium?

 Paul Magnette: First of all, because I have always been passionate about European issues.
 I have the feeling that every European election is an important moment, but that the 2019 election is even more important because we are really in a crucial political configuration for the future of Europe.
 Our disenchantment with Europe is deeper than ever.
 We are witnessing the rise of various populisms and the left no longer knows very well where it stands… In addition, from my local level, I can measure the extremely positive impact of the cohesion funds, of which my city is a big beneficiary, and which allow us to invest tens of millions of euros in the renovation of buildings intended for training, education, innovation and research.

 PP: You have made no secret of the fact that you will remain only mayor of Charleroi even if you are elected to the European Parliament.
 Do think that Social Democracy must be rebuilt at the local level to influence the national and European level?